cloudblog004/fantasticfoodies/content/en/posts/2134-recipe-of-favorite-alfredo-chicken-and-amp-rice.md

 <!--inarticleads2-->

-##### Steps to make Alfredo Chicken &amp; Rice:
+##### Steps to make Alfredo Chicken & Rice:

 1. Combine ingredients in casserole dish and top with chicken
 1. Bake uncovered 45 minutes at 425
 1. Sprinkle with Parmesan cheese and bake another 10 minutes at 425
-1. Optional: sprinkle with cracked pepper &amp; Parmesan cheese before serving
+1. Optional: sprinkle with cracked pepper & Parmesan cheese before serving
 1. Ready to serve and ENJOY!

-So that's going to wrap it up with this exceptional food alfredo chicken &amp; rice recipe.
+So that's going to wrap it up with this exceptional food alfredo chicken & rice recipe.
 Thank you very much for reading.
 I am confident you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!